Understanding why we have emotions is your first module in the Master Your Emotions life coaching course.

 But before you do, did you notice any response in your mouth?
 Did your salivary glands open up.
 Did your cheeks pull slightly tighter in anticipation of the bitter juices?

-This is why we have emotions.
-Emotions can trigger within us.
-The dripping tap moves from the look of the lemon, to the feel of its skins texture, to the smell, and finally the taste.
+Emotions trigger us.
+That is why we have emotions.
+The dripping tap from the look of the lemon, to the feel of its skin, to the sweet citrus smell, and finally the sharp bitter taste.
 Eventually the dripping tap will overwhelm us and elicit a physical response in the body.
 It isn't only lemons that trigger us.

-I have heard many stories about a person who had done or said something that triggered the story teller and cause them to behave a certain way.
+You have probably heard many stories about a person who had done or said something that triggered the story teller and caused them to behave a certain way.
 I even have my own stories.
 We all get triggered at some stage.
-And we all trigger someone else at some stage too.
+And we all trigger other people at some stage too.
 Why do we have emotions when they create such havoc?

-Men often tell me how their partner had done or said something, and then how they had responded and how it all ended in a huge relationship battle.
+People often tell me how their partner had either done or said something, and then how they had responded and how it all ended in a ridiculous battle of ego.
 Guns were loaded, sights were aimed and the triggers were pulled.

 Why do they treat me like that?

 Neither of them got out of bed that morning and prayed for a fight, so why did it happen in the first place?
 They fight and then make up and things work out for a while before boom it goes off again.

-Instead you become a slave to your emotions, and confused at who you have become and why we have emotions at all.
+Instead you become a slave to your emotions, and confused as to why we have emotions at all.
 Life hurts, relationship break ups and breakdowns hurt.

 Some studies suggest significant emotional events (cue) can create locked-in automated responses in our unconscious mind.
 Those events can affect us without conscious thought.
-At one extreme phobia's are an intense and immediate fear response to a particular stimulus.
+For example phobia's are an intense and immediate fear response to a particular stimulus.
 You didn't "choose" to be frightened of elevators, you just are.

 Some say that phobia's are an "irrational response" to the stimulus, such as stepping onto an escalator or even looking at pictures of holes.
-Yet despite the irrational nature of the fear itself, the phobia still exists for a specific purpose of protection.
-The trouble with a phobia is that it has total control over the persons emotional reaction, whether or not there is an actual benefit by achieving the reward (protection).
-Some phobia's can be particularly embarrassing, or debilitating, while others have minimal consequences.
+Yet despite the irrational nature of the fear, the phobia exists for protection.
+The trouble with a phobia is that it has total control over the persons emotional reaction, whether or not there is an actual benefit (protection).
+Some phobia's can be particularly embarrassing, or debilitating, while others can have minimal consequences.

 As I have already pointed out emotions don’t have to be extreme to create an unconscious reaction that re-surfaces when triggered.

-Now that you have considered why we have emotions you can take the next step for your Emotions Master Class.
-Coming up in module 2 you will discover the different types of emotion and how they might show up for you in your relationships.
+Now that you have considered why we have emotions you can take the next step to Master Your Emotions.
+Coming up in module two you will discover the different types of emotion and how they might show up for you in your relationships.